mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 *What went wrong last time?
 What actually worked?*

 Episodic memory is the narrative layer: specific incidents with timestamps, contexts, and consequences.
-Rules emerge from experiences, when Claude Code made that first mistake, I opened `learnings-behavioral.md` and added the entry:
+You and I learn from getting burned.
+Agents should too.
+When Claude Code made that first mistake, I opened `learnings-behavioral.md` and added the entry:

 ```
 [2026-02-27] confidence-calibration: Never state external facts (versions, API status, feature existence, "known issues") as certain unless verified in this session